Why is it when you copy a list in Python doing b_list = a_list

 The issue with shallow copying objects is that if the copied object contains mutating objects, like lists or dictionaries, that changes made to those mutating elements in the original list will only be copied as references.

-Here’s an example of a simple list with a mutating object within it and how using the
+Here’s an example of a simple list with a mutating object within it and how using the .copy()

 method produces issues:

 As demonstrated in the above code, the two lists both have unique identifiers, which means the contents can change without impacting the other.
-However, notice the first element in each list points to the same id .
+However, notice the first element in each list points to the same id.

 From what you’ve learned at the very start of this article you’ll remember that when items such as lists contain the same id changes made to that object will change the other.